HOW CAN I REDUCE MY EXPOSURE TO CONTAMINANTS IN SOIL?

 2) Practice good housekeeping techniques.

-• Take your shoes off when coming in your home to prevent tracking contaminated soil inside.
-Store outdoor shoes at entry ways.
+• Remove shoes upon entering your home to prevent tracking contaminated soil inside.
+Store outdoor shoes at entryways.

 • Vacuum carpeting, rugs and upholstery often.
 Regular vacuuming will keep dust from building up.